top of page

 Wat Arun is usually open to visitors 8am to 6pm.
 The exact opening hours can vary, especially on public holidays, so do check the temple's Facebook page for the most up-to-date information.
 Arriving earlier in the day can help you beat the crowds and enjoy a quieter experience.

-⪢ Weather and Best Time to Visit
+⪢ Weather & Best Time to Visit

 The best time to visit Wat Arun in Bangkok, Thailand, in terms of weather, is during the cool and dry season, which generally extends from November to February.
 This period offers the most comfortable temperatures and lower humidity levels, making it more enjoyable for outdoor exploration.